-Section 128.
+Section 131, ¶1.
 There shall be a Secretary of Foreign Missions, who shall be elected by the General Conference and who shall hold office for the ensuing quadrennium and General Conference.

-Section 129, ¶1.
-The Secretary of Foreign Missions is charged with the responsibility of carrying out the policies and program of the General Board with reference to foreign missions.
+- ¶2.
+The Secretary of Foreign Missions is charged with the responsibility of carrying out the policies and program of the General Board with reference to foreign missions. - ¶3.

-¶2.
 The Secretary of Foreign Missions is a member of the General Board, the Executive Council, and all district organizations in foreign lands.

-Section 130, ¶1.
+Section 132, ¶1.
 The duties of the Secretary of Foreign Missions are as follows:

-- (1) To supervise the foreign mission fields as provided for by this Manual, to visit them when authorized to do so by the General Board and, in case of emergencies, when so authorized by the General Superintendent. - (2) To preside, when present, at district conferences held in foreign mission fields, except when the General Superintendent is present at such conferences. - (3) To pass, with the General Board and General Superintendent, upon all candidates proposed for service in foreign lands and upon the recalling of workers sent to the field, and the granting of furloughs.
-No missionary is to be sent or recalled over the veto of the General Superintendent and Secretary of Foreign Missions, except by a two-thirds vote of the General Board. - (4) To handle all correspondence of the department of foreign missions, except such as may be directed to the General Superintendent, either by address or content. - (5) To make reports to the General Board and the General Conference.
+- (1) To supervise the foreign mission fields as provided for by this Manual, to visit them when authorized to do so by the General Board and, in case of emergencies, when so authorized by the General Superintendent. - (2) To preside, when present, at district conferences held in foreign mission fields, except when a general superintendent is present at such conferences. - (3) To pass, with the General Board and general superintendents, upon all candidates proposed for service in foreign lands and upon the recalling of workers sent to the field, and the granting of furloughs.
+No missionary is to be sent or recalled over the veto of the general superintendents and Secretary of Foreign Missions, except by a two-thirds vote of the General Board. - (4) To handle all correspondence of the department of foreign missions, except such as may be directed to the general superintendent, either by address or content. - (5) To make reports to the General Board and the General Conference. - (6) To sign necessary legal papers pertaining to the foreign work.

-- (6) To sign necessary legal papers pertaining to the foreign work.
-Either the General Superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient [Section 125, ¶1, (7)]. - (7) To direct publicity and deputational work for the Department of Foreign Missions. - (8) To nominate an assistant to the Secretary of Foreign Missions, who shall be appointed by the General Board.
+Either the general superintendent or the Secretary of Foreign Missions may sign necessary legal papers and the signature of either shall be lawful and sufficient.

+(7) To direct publicity and deputational work for the Department of Foreign Missions.

+(8) To nominate an assistant to the Secretary of Foreign Missions, who shall be appointed by the General Board.
 The assistant shall work under the direction of the Secretary of Foreign Missions and shall have authority to act as an administrative officer in the Department of Foreign Missions when so directed by the Secretary.

-Section 131.
-The Secretary of Foreign Missions shall be amenable to the General Board, just as a district superintendent in our church is amenable to the district council and district conference; and such Secretary shall be under the supervision of the General Superintendent in the same sense in which a district superintendent is under the supervision of the General Superintendent [Section 125, ¶1, (8)].
+Section 133.
+The Secretary of Foreign Missions shall be amenable to the General Board, just as a district superintendent is amenable to the district council and district conference; and such Secretary shall be under the supervision of a general superintendent in the same sense in which a district superintendent is under the supervision of a general superintendent [Section 125, ¶3].